SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/securityTesting/MitMTest.md

-In order to avoid or prevent *man-in-the-middle attacks*, the following security tests should be performed.
+In order to avoid or prevent *Man-in-the-Middle* attacks, the following security tests should be performed.

 <table class="tg">
   <tr>